bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 - for $$9$$ and $$12$$: $$C$$ does not contain $$x$$ [free][deduction-free]
 - for $$10$$ and $$11$$: $$t$$ [is a term free][deduction-free] for $$x$$ in $$A(x)$$

-The postulates give a list of axioms (a formula, e.g. $$a + 0 = a$$) or axiom schemas (formula rules, e.g. $$A \& B \to A$$) that can be used to build deductions.
-Deductions are sequences of formulas where each formula is either an axiom or a formula constructed using an axiom schema using previous formulas from the sequence.
+The postulates give a list of:
+- (plain) axioms: a formula, e.g. $$a + 0 = a$$
+- axiom schemas: formula rules, e.g. $$A \& B \to A$$, where $$A$$ and $$B$$ can be any formula
+- rules of inference: e.g. $${A, A \to B \over B}$$ where the formula below the line is called immediate consequence and from the formulas above the line is called a premise (they still follow the pattern of axiom schemas, i.e. $$A$$ and $$B$$ can be any formula)

 Axiom schemas is a metamathematical device of specifying an infinite class of axioms.

+The postulates can be used to build deductions.
+Given a set of formulas called assumptions, deductions are (non-empty) sequences of formulas where each formula is either an assumption, an axiom, matches an axiom schema or matches immediate consequence for premise formulas preceding it in the sequence.
+The deduction is said to be a deduction for the last formula in the sequence.

+Proofs are deductions with no assumptions (i.e. only using the postulates).

 # Propositional calculus